 Expert Witnesses Are Professionals In Their Niche

-Generally, your attorney will select an expert witness that is proficient in an expertise that directly relates to your case.
+Generally, your attorney will select an expert witness that is proficient in expertise that directly relates to your case.

 For example, let’s say that a man named Harry Harold applies for an Atlanta permit to hold a peaceful demonstration in a city park and is promptly approved to conduct the protest.
 However, the city knew where this protest was going to be held and turned off the power in the park to host a concert downtown.

 Meanwhile, there is no power in the park, and Harry injures himself in the darkness, ultimately passing away.
-Later, Harry’s family sues the city of Atlanta for their negligence actions that led to his death.
+Later, Harry’s family sues the city of Atlanta for their negligent actions that led to his death.
 In this case, the attorney calls upon a safety engineer to act as the expert witness.
 Of course, the expert witness can testify and give his or her expert opinion that the city should have supplied power to the park.

 The safety engineer is an expert that can prove that the city operated outside of its safety regulations, helping you and your family’s case.